 The problem getting worse over time

 10 years ago, the tip was to just leave Chrome/Chromium, the game probably would be running just fine then.
 But nowadays, there’s Chrome underneath a lot of programs in the form of Chromium Embedded Framework (CEF).
 It’s not unusal that desktop programs are actually web sites that bring their own hidden bowser.
 Including… Steam.
 Since mid 2023, the Steam client is fully CEF based.
-So you cannot play a game that needs Steam and at the same time not having sort of Chromium running.
-Gotcha!
+(According to reports, games with the bug stopped working only some weeks ago though, April or May 2025.)

 The solution

-The actual solution would be that the game developers update to a newer, fixed Unity engine version.
-But let’s face it: This is not going to happen for many games after a decade.
+Both is probably not going to happen for many games after a decade.
 But, it did happen for the game janinko was analyzing, Pillars of Eternity.
 Props to Obsidian!

 You need to have a C compiler and the standard C headers.
 In Debian derived distributions (including Ubuntu and Mint), you can ensure that by issuing: